 If you just purchased, or are looking to purchase, an E30, then you already know these are 30+-year-old cars.
 They will need pretty much everything.
 How you go about that maintenance, though, will depend on what your plans for the car entail.
 This article won’t be so much about what to do, but how to plan what you want to do so you are efficient and conservative without having to do things twice.
 Let’s begin.

 After your purchase, or before you begin to dig in, you need to decide what you want from your car.
 Really, there are two avenues to explore: a factory-fresh restoration with your own flair, or and all-out build that is done to your specs.
 So this article is going to be two how-tos in one.
-First, we will explore what to do if you don’t plan on swapping your E30 with a bigger, newer, or possibly non-BMW engine.
+First, we’ll cover the factory M20 straight-six family of engines.
+Then, we will explore what to do if you don’t plan on swapping your E30 with a bigger, newer, or possibly non-BMW engine.

 The M20 route: